Li2angel/ArewaDS-Fellowship/README.md

 # ArewaDS-Fellowship

 ## Description
-This repository is dedicated to exploring the python programming basics.
+This repository contains the source code, datasets, and documentation for my Data Science learning Journey with ArewaDS.

 ## Author
 **Mustapha Babatunde Abimbola**